FAQ Answers to frequently asked questions and definition of terms

 In the case of individual verifiability, voters receive choice return codes on paper together with their election or voting documents.
 When they cast their vote, they compare the codes with the codes shown on the screen and can thus be sure that their vote has arrived correctly in the ballot box.

-Swiss Post will publish the verification software under an expansive open-source licence.
+Swiss Post has published the verification software under an expansive open-source licence.

 On this basis, third parties with or without commercial objectives can test and redevelop the software, and place it on the market as an independent product.
 Swiss Post’s aim is to enable the use of third-party verification software.